andrew/ultimate-awesome/README.md

 - [awesome-devops-mcp](https://github.com/agenticdevops/awesome-devops-mcp) - List of Awesome MCP Servers and Clients for building Agentic Devops .
 - [Awesome-Windows](https://github.com/allinu/Awesome-Windows) - Windows 平台下的优秀软件、工具推荐列表.
 - [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
+- [awesome-osint](https://github.com/brandonhimpfen/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.
 - [awesome-cryptocollectibles](https://github.com/cryptocopycats/awesome-cryptocollectibles) - A collection about Awesome Crypto Collectibles (& Assets) - Yes, Non Fungible Tokens (NFTs) - Yes, Unique Bits & Bytes on the Blockchain - Buy!
 Sell!
 Hodl!.